-Teams such as Cloud9 and Echo Fox continued to make waves and individual players, including Japan’s Yukadon and Haitani, dominated events in 2017.
-Next year's outlook suggests that more individuals will rise to the top with battles seeing relative newcomers like JimmyJTran face off against seasoned veterans like Qudans, as we saw in this year’s Tekken World Tour Finals.
+Teams such as Cloud9 and Echo Fox continued to make waves, and individual players, including Japan’s Yukadon and Haitani, dominated events in 2017.
+The future outlook suggests that more individuals will rise to the top with battles seeing relative newcomers like JimmyJTran face off against seasoned veterans like Qudans, as we saw in the Tekken World Tour Finals.

-Stadiums are likely to get bigger and more dedicated spaces will open in 2018 and within the next few years.
+Stadiums are likely to get bigger, and more dedicated spaces will open within the next few years.
 While sports stadiums and event centers around the world continued to open their doors to esports in the past decade, huge names in the gaming industry began planning their own esports venues.

 Blizzard opened its own arena in 2017.
 Blizzard Arena LA seats 21,000 people, a far cry short of the biggest and most expensive sports arenas out there, but it provides a massive venue for competitors and fans of Blizzard games.
 The arena has already played host to tournaments with prizes totaling over $1 million, and as the fanbase continues to grow, so will the need for larger stadiums and venues.

 Big stadiums require deep pockets, and we’re already seeing massive growth in team, event, and venue sponsors for top games.
 The size of the stadium is only part of the cost. eSports fans expect their arenas to be fully wired, and smart stadiums cost more.
 This means producers have to shell out more to host events and rely on their big-money backers even more for support.